 Dry rot is often thought of as a building cancer, rampaging through properties and rapidly destroying any timber in its path, old or new.
 Dry rot is a fungus that thrives in moist, humid, unventilated conditions.
 It’s so destructive that it will even penetrate brickwork and concrete to get to more timber.

-Dry Rot is the most serious type of damage possible to building timber, but Alliance, the dry rot specialists in Perth, Dundee and Fife, can treat dry rot in an effective and timely manner.
+If left untreated, dry rot can cause widespread damage to structural timbers, skirting boards, door and window frames and wood flooring.
+It is the most serious type of damage possible to building timber.
+However, Alliance, expert dry rot specialists in Perth, Dundee and Fife, can treat dry rot in an effective and timely manner.

 What causes Dry Rot?